Cressida Bonas: Personal life

 Bonas has been called an "it girl".
-She was introduced to Prince Harry by Princess Eugenie in May 2012.
+She was introduced to Prince Harry by her close friend Princess Eugenie in May 2012.
+The couple were in a relationship for two years, leading to speculation in the British press that the two would eventually marry.
 On 30 April 2014, the couple was reported to have separated amicably.
 In May 2018, she was a guest at the wedding of Prince Harry and Meghan Markle.

 On 18 August 2019, Bonas's engagement to real estate agent and property investor Henry David (Harry) Wentworth-Stanley (born 1989) was announced via a post on his Instagram page.
 Wentworth-Stanley is the son of Nicholas Philip Wentworth-Stanley, of a Hertfordshire landed gentry family, and his first wife, Clare Husted (née Steel), former social editor for Tatler magazine, is now wife of George Mountbatten, 4th Marquess of Milford Haven.

-On 25 July 2020, Bonas and Harry married in a small, private ceremony in West Sussex.
+On 25 July 2020, Bonas and Harry married, during a small window of regulated opportunity, between national Covid lockdowns.
+They held a small private ceremony, celebrating their nuptials with 30 guests, in West Sussex.

-In July 2022 she confirmed her first pregnancy in The Spectator magazine.
+In July 2022, she confirmed her first pregnancy in The Spectator magazine.
 In November 2022, she was spotted pushing her newborn son, Wilbur James Wentworth-Stanley, in a pram.
 In a December 2022 interview, she revealed that she had undergone in vitro fertilisation (IVF) after struggling to conceive.

 In January 2025, it was announced that Bonas was pregnant with the couple's second child using frozen embryo from her earlier IVF treatment.
 In June 2025, the couple welcomed their second child, a daughter named Delphina Pandora Wentworth-Stanley.
-Bonas paid tribute to her late half-sister, Pandora Cooper-Key, who died in July 2024 after a 24-year cancer battle, by naming her daughter in her honour.
+Bonas paid tribute to her late older half-sister, Pandora Cooper-Key, who died in July 2024 after a 24-year cancer battle, by naming her daughter in her honour.